 It may seem as if a creditor has all the power in a loan agreement, but there are limitations as to what a creditor can and can’t take from you if you fall behind on loan payments.

-Nolo explains that in some loan agreements, a possession or property is listed as collateral.
+In some loan agreements, a possession or property is listed as collateral.
 Collateral means that the borrower has pledged something to serve as protection for the lender in the event that there is a default.
-For example, in a case where the borrower fails to make payments in full and on time under the agreement’s terms.
-This collateral can be repossessed under the terms of the loan if payments aren’t made on time.
+For example, in a case where the borrower fails to make payments in full and on time under the agreement’s terms, the collateral can be repossesed if payments aren’t made on time.

 Vehicles are considered collateral in auto loan agreements.
 If the borrower falls behind on payments, the lender maintains the right to repossess the vehicle, usually without any prior notice.
 If the vehicle is sold for less than the remaining loan balance, the borrower may still be responsible for paying the outstanding amount.